nicktantk/tp/docs/UserGuide.md

 Keep tags short and consistent (prefer lowercase; use hyphens for multi-word tags).

-Use tags for quick flags;
+Use tags for quick flags.

 ### 4. Date & Time Format